bhartiy/learnsellacious/pages/07.product/minimum-and-max-quantity/docs.md

 **Minimum and Maximum Quantity** Numeric values should be whole numbers.

 **Minimum quantity** – Customer must purchase more than this amount.
+Min Quantity (if available) will be set for the first time in quantity box in details page.
+If already in cart, it will be 1.

 **Maximum quantity** – Customer must purchase less or equal to this amount.

 By Default sellacious provide Minimum & Maximum Quantity column, but the user have to enable it.